nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ### Birth of SPL Assistant layer

-As mentioned previously, since version 1.0 in January 2014, Studio add-on comes with two layer commands to represent the global plugin and the studio app module.
+As mentioned previously, since version 1.0 in January 2014, StationPlaylist add-on comes with two layer commands to represent the global plugin and the studio app module.
 In case of Studio app module and its layer set (SPL Assistant), I borrowed some commands from both JAWS and Window-Eyes scripts with some notable differences, namely some commands and how things were announced.

 When I sat down to design this layer set, I felt it would be helpful for broadcasters if most of the Assistant layer commands borrowed from Studio command assignments.
 For example, a broadcaster will press M to toggle microphone on and off, and in SPL Assistant layer, pressing M announces microphone status.
 Another example was Cart Edit Mode - pressing Control+T in Studio will toggle this, and pressing SPL Assistant, T will announce whether this mode is on or off (the reason for assigning T for Cart Edit Mode status will be discussed later).

 Originally, one could invoke SPL Assistant layer by pressing Control+NVDA+grave key from within Studio.
-However, some NVDA translators told me that this key combination is used for NVDA screen reader commands in their language.
-Thus, in add-on 2.0 (late spring 2014), I decided to remove this command, which means in order for you (broadcasters) to invoke SPL Assistant layer, you need to go to Input Gestures dialog while focused in Studio, expand StationPlaylist category and look for the Assistant entry (I personally use Control+NVDA+grave, and in recent add-on development builds, I told Studio add-on to let SPL Controller layer command (discussed later) to invoke Assistant layer).
+However, some NVDA translators told me that this key combination is used for NVDA screen reader commands in their languages.
+Thus, in add-on 2.0 (late spring 2014), I decided to remove this command, which means in order for you (broadcasters) to invoke SPL Assistant layer, you need to go to Input Gestures dialog while focused in Studio, expand StationPlaylist category and look for the Assistant entry (I personally use Control+NVDA+grave, and in recent add-on development builds, I told the add-on to let SPL Controller layer command (discussed later) to invoke Assistant layer).

 Another addition to SPL Assistant layer is ability to emulate layer commands provided by other screen readers.
 This is achieved by using gestures map for each screen reader (NVDA included), with the correct gestures map chosen when entering SPL Assistant layer.
 Currently, in addition to default NVDA layout, the add-on supports JAWS for Windows and Window-Eyes layer commands.